backdrop-ops/forum.backdropcms.org/www/modules/contrib/feeds/README.md

 To install the SimplePie parser plugin, complete the following steps:

   1. Download SimplePie from <http://simplepie.org/downloads>.
-The recommended version is: 1.3.
+The recommended version is: 1.5.6.
   2. Decompress the downloaded zip file.
   3. Rename the uncompressed folder to `simplepie`.
-For example rename `simplepie-simplepie-e9472a1` to `simplepie`.
+For example rename `simplepie-1.5` to `simplepie`.
   4. Move the folder to `/libraries`.
+If the folder does not exist, created it.
 The final directory structure should be `/libraries/simplepie`.
+  5. In order for your site to recognize this library, you have two options.
+Either install the [Libraries](https://backdropcms.org/project/libraries) module, or, put this line in your `settings.php` file: `$config['feeds.settings']['feeds_library_dir'] = 'libraries';`
-  5. Flush the Backdrop cache.
+  6. Flush the Backdrop cache.
-  6. The SimplePie parser should be available now in the list of parsers.
+  7. The SimplePie parser should be available now in the list of parsers.

 PubSubHubbub support
 --------------------